Sachinxmpl/Sachinxmpl/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Sachinxmpl?tab=repositories](https://github.com/Sachinxmpl?tab=repositories)

-- 💬 Ask me about **Web development , Data Structures And Algorithsm**
+- 💬 Ask me about **Web development , Data Structure And Algorithms**

 - 📫 How to reach me **sachinxmpl6@gmail.com**